 Mughal architecture combined Islamic, Persian, Turkish, and Indian styles of the time and most buildings share general characteristics.
 Viewers can identify these structures by their wide domes, flanked by tall towers.
 Akbar, the first long-ruling Mughal emperor, built far and wide.
 It was under his rule that the Mughal style began to take shape.

-An example of this is the Agra Fort which is located in Agra in the state of Uttar Pradesh in India and was constructed in 1565.
+An example of Mughal architecture is the Agra Fort which is located in Agra in the state of Uttar Pradesh in India and was constructed in 1565.
 Today, this amazing structure is a UNESCO World Heritage Site, but in its day, was the imperial residence of the Mughals.
 The fort is so large that it is often considered a walled city; it was built in a semi-circular fashion and is filled with confusing twists and turns.
 Once visitors enter, they are greeted by scalloped archways, open plazas, and lush gardens.
 One of the most interesting rooms is referred to as the mirror room and is full of intricate tilework with small pieces of mirror woven throughout the room.
 One can imagine how it sparkles when filled with light.

 Most people visit Agra in order to see the Taj Mahal, which is about 1.5 miles northwest of the Agra Fort.
 The Taj Mahal is considered by most to be the best example of Mughal monuments and receives over 7 million visitors a day.
 This iconic structure was built of white marble and has distinct wide domes, surrounded by beautiful gardens and reflecting pools.
 Emperor Shah Jahan built the monument to immortalize his love for his favorite wife who tragically died during childbirth in 1631.
 Over 20,000 stone carvers and masons came from all over to work on this astounding monument.
 Aside from the perfect marble walls, complex artwork is found all around the palace.
 From inlaid precious stones to detailed carvings, visitors can witness the tribute of love and adoration that is the Taj Mahal.